TushGoel/Snake-and-Ladders/README.md

 - Handles chutes and ladders on the board, affecting player movements.

-- Prevents players from landing on position 99 when using both 4-sided and 6-sided dice, as this would lead to an infinite loop.
+- Prevents players from landing on position 99 when using both 4-sided and 6-sided dice either by rolling the dice or climbing the ladder, as this would lead to an infinite loop.

 - Provides a clear winner when a player reaches location 100.

 ## File Structure

-- `board1.csv`: Contains the board configuration with chutes (S) and ladders (L).
+- `board1.csv`, `board2.csv`, `board3.csv` : Contains the board configuration/s with chutes (S) and ladders (L).

 - `README.md`: This documentation file.

 - `game.py`: The Python script for the board game.

-## Contributing

-Feel free to contribute to this project by making improvements or adding new features.
-If you encounter any issues or have suggestions, please open an issue or create a pull request.

----

-This README provides an overview of your Python code, instructions for installation and usage, and information about how to play the game.
-You can further expand or modify it to suit your needs or those of your users.